aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 Came in after a lil Quaker meeting to get some stuff done (also got an oyster knife from the meeting, neat!).
 Good news: I ended up going through all of the paper edits from Chelsea!!!
 Yay, yippee, go Aspen!!!

-Next up on the list:
-- Create all figures for modeling paper (already did Figure 1!)
-- Continue reading thru Linux book

 **Monday, October 7th**

 First lab meeting of the new quarter!
 Fun times and good vibes were had by all